 Hurricane Helene Recovery Resources

-NCDHHS is connecting with communities and partners across the state to understand impacts and provide support, resources and care to North Carolinians in the aftermath of Hurricane Helene.
-NCDHHS is ensuring that healthcare facilities and state and county shelters have the water, food, medical supplies and staff needed to care for North Carolinians and patients.
+NCDHHS continues to provide support, resources and care to North Carolinians in the aftermath of Hurricane Helene.
 Find resources below related to Hurricane Helene recovery efforts.
 This information will continue to be updated as recovery moves forward.
 See all of the Hurricane Helene-related news

 More response information from NC Dept. of Public Safety